Google DeepMind interview, decoded.

 How to prepare for a Google DeepMind interview

-1. Rehearse a clear ten-minute walkthrough of one of your papers or projects, and be ready to defend the methods, results, and limitations.
+1. 01Rehearse a clear ten-minute walkthrough of one of your papers or projects, and be ready to defend the methods, results, and limitations.

-2. Drill medium to hard algorithm problems and plan to solve them without AI assistants, since technical rounds are generally unaided.
+2. 02Drill medium to hard algorithm problems and plan to solve them without AI assistants, since technical rounds are generally unaided.

-3. Refresh the core math and ML theory: linear algebra, probability, optimization, backprop, and common architectures and loss functions.
+3. 03Refresh the core math and ML theory: linear algebra, probability, optimization, backprop, and common architectures and loss functions.

-4. Read the recent work of your interviewers and DeepMind's teams so you can connect your background to their research.
+4. 04Read the recent work of your interviewers and DeepMind's teams so you can connect your background to their research.

 This guide covers Google DeepMind's engineering and research hiring.
-For management and leadership roles (Engineering Manager, Director, research lead), the loop is similar but the bar shifts to people, delivery and strategy, so pair it with the leadership interview prep hub.
+For management and leadership roles the loop is similar but the bar shifts to people, delivery and strategy, so pair it with the leadership interview prep hub.
+The bar for your exact role comes from the role-by-role guides, and the prep that actually transfers is spoken, so run a mock interview before the real one.

 What is Google DeepMind's interview process?

 The loop runs through Google's hiring machinery, so expect recruiter and technical screens followed by a five to seven round panel and a hiring committee, with the exact rounds tuned to whether you are on the research, research-engineering, or software track.
 Recruiter and hiring manager screen: Background, motivation, and which team or track fits, including why DeepMind and interest in its mission.
 Coding rounds: Data structures and algorithms at medium to hard difficulty, solved unaided, with your approach explained before you write code.
 ML depth and theory: Deep learning fundamentals plus the underlying math in linear algebra, probability, and optimization, sometimes with ML system design.
-Research or past-work discussion: For research and research-engineering tracks, present a paper or your own projects and defend the methods, results, and next steps against probing questions.
+Research or past-work discussion: Present a paper or your own projects and defend the methods, results, and next steps against probing questions.
 Team lead interview: Your experience with ML experimentation and modelling, open-ended ML problems, and how you would fit the team.
 Behavioural and culture: Mission alignment, collaboration, handling disagreement, and end-to-end ownership of projects.

 What does Google DeepMind look for in candidates?